• Skip to main content

 Be sure the ladder has a solid footing on level ground.
 It is also a good idea to have someone steady the ladder and lend a helping hand in case you drop something or need a hand with the debris.

 Another good safety tip is to always maintain three points of contact with the ladder.
-This means that of your two hands and two feet, three of them are always in contact with the ladder.
-It’s a safety point that I adhere to and often preach to others.
+This means that of your two hands and two feet, three of them are always in connection with the ladder.
+Again, it’s a safety point that I adhere to and often preach to others.

 How to Clean Gutters (The Old-Fashioned and Best Method)

-Without reaching too far, take your time and work down the gutters, scooping out the leaves and debris into a bucket or tarp on the ground.
+Take your time and work down the gutters without reaching too far, scooping out the leaves and debris into a bucket or tarp on the ground.
 If you try and reach too far, you may lose your balance.
 Slow and steady wins the race.

 Just remove the big stuff on this first pass.
-Later, you can come back around with a garden hose and nozzle to spray out all of the smaller debris.
+Then, later, you can come back around with a garden hose and nozzle to spray out all of the smaller debris.

-This is also a good time to check that the gutters are not sagging, there are no leaks, and they are anchored securely to your roof.
-Check that the downspouts are draining properly as well.
+This is also an excellent time to check that the gutters are not sagging, there are no leaks, and they are anchored securely to your roof.
+Check that the downspouts are draining correctly as well.

 Don’t forget, those wet moldy leaves are perfect ingredients for your compost bin.